stat88/textbook/_build/notebooks/Chapter_02/04_Use_and_Interpretation.md

 The authors of the survey scathingly concluded that, "... formal decision analysis was almost entirely unknown and even common-sense reasoning about the interpretation of laboratory data was uncommon."

 Ouch.
 But the Med School members have plenty of company.
-The base rate fallacy occurs with unfailing regularity in medicine, the law, and other fields.
-It is hard for people who are not trained in data science to keep track of several different rates at once and combine them appropriately.
+The base rate fallacy occurs with depressing frequency in medicine, the law, and other fields.
+For some people who are not trained in data science, it is hard to keep track of several different rates at once and combine them appropriately.